Observability Principles

 operational runbooks (

 docs/runbooks/) alongside on-call rotation. - Customer-visible observability.
 Dashboards the customer sees are part of the product surface, not the operational observability plane.
-See Optimization Engine for customer-visible verdict and scoring surfaces.
+See Customer Dashboard and System Card for the customer-facing decision and operational-record surfaces.

 Related reading